Atlantia suspends payout to ex-CEO Castellucci over bridge probe

-MILAN (Reuters) - Italian infrastructure group Atlantia suspended a tranche of a 13 million euro ($14.33 million) severance payout to former Chief Executive Giovanni Castellucci over issues arising from investigations being carried out by judicial authorities.
+MILAN (Reuters) - Italian infrastructure group Atlantia has suspended part of a 13 million euro ($14 million) severance payout to former Chief Executive Giovanni Castellucci over issues arising from investigations being carried out by judicial authorities.

+Atlantia gave no details but said on Friday the decision to suspend the payment was a prudential measure independent of any possible criminal implications arising from the investigation.

+A source close to the former chief executive said the move was “misleading and unjustified action and contrary to signed agreements”.

 Castellucci left Atlantia in September following growing pressure on the group after last year’s deadly collapse of a bridge in Genoa operated by Atlantia’s tollway unit Autostrade per l’Italia.

-Atlantia gave no details but said the decision to suspend the payment was a prudential measure independent of any possible criminal implications arising from the investigation.

-Reporting by James Mackenzie
+Reporting by James Mackenzie; Editing by Elvira Pollina and Mark Potter